-Divide the class into groups of three or four students.
+- Divide the class into groups of three or four students.
 Distribute a copy of Activity 2 to each student.
 Briefly review the columns in the table.
 (Note: You may wish to update the table with current data.
 If you do so, note that this table uses annual data.
-Updated data can be found easily by going to https://research.stlouisfed.org/fred2/ .
+Updated data can be found easily by going to https://fred.stlouisfed.org/ .
 The FRED website is provided by the Reserve Bank of St. Louis and gathers economic data from various sources in one place.
-For unemployment figures, use LNS14000000.
-For CPI figures to calculate inflation, use CPIAUCSL.
-For real GDP per capita, use series A939RX0.
+For unemployment figures, use UNRATE.
+For inflation, search for FPCPITOTLZGUSA.
+For real GDP per capita, search for A939RX0Q048SBEA.
 As noted above, the annual growth rate of real GDP per capita can be computed by calculating the percentage change in the levels of this series, using “chained dollars,” from one year to the next).
 Note: The term “chained dollars” is now frequently found in tables of macroeconomic data.
 This term comes from a procedure known as “chain-weighting,” which is a means by which statistical agencies convert economic data to “real” measures.
 Therefore a reference to “chained dollars” implies that the data are expressed in real, inflation-adjusted form (using constant prices instead of current prices).
 In most cases, it is unnecessary for students to know this, other than its use to differentiate between nominal and real measures.

 - What year since 1957 had the highest unemployment rate?
 (1982)

 - What year had the highest inflation rate?
 (1980)